 - (6) Mr. Christian served as our President and CEO until his death on August 19, 2022. - (7) Mr. Forgy was appointed as our President and CEO effective December 7, 2022.
 Prior to that date, he served as our Senior Vice President of Operations. - (8) Mr. Lada served as Interim President and Chief Executive Officer of the Company from August 21, 2022 to December 6, 2022.
 The information included in this Summary Compensation Table for Mr. Lada for 2022 includes compensation earned for his role as Interim President and Chief Executive Officer and compensation paid to him in his capacity as a director.
 Mr. Lada continues to serve as a member of the Company's Board, which he joined in May 2018.
-Mr. Lada's compensation paid to him in his capacity as a directors Table.
+Mr. Lada's compensation paid to him in his capacity as a director in 2023 is included in the Compensation of Directors Table.